-4. Agencies should strive further to improve the accessibility of their websites to all members of the public.
+4. Agencies should strive further to improve the accessibility of their websites to members of the public.

-5.-Agencies should take steps to improve access for persons who do not speak have faced barriers to effectively participating in rulemaking in the past, including non-English as a primary language.
+5. Agencies should take steps to improve access for persons who have faced barriers to effectively participating in rulemaking in the past, including non-English speakers, users of low-bandwidth Internet connections, and the disabled.